 CARTAGENA CATHEDRAL – Among the many buildings in Cartagena that took years to complete there is the Cathedral.
 It was begun in 1575, destroyed by Francis Drake in 1586, and completed in 1612.
 There is a dome on the tower, which was added in the 20th century.
 It’s one of the nicest tourist attractions in Cartagena.

 TIP: A guided walking tour may be a good idea to get to know the city.
 Free walking tours in English and Spanish are offered daily at 10:00 am or 4:00 pm – but you still have to tip the guide.
-For a less crowded experience, there are tours you can book online such as this one or this one.
+You can book your free walking tour here.
+For a less crowded experience, there are tours you can book online such as this one.

 TIP: Head out for your walk nice and early to avoid the terrible heat, and head back to your hotel during the hottest hours of the day.